James Alexander Seton: Duel and death

 Early the next morning, Hawkey was visited in his lodgings by a half-pay naval officer, Lieutenant Rowles.
 Acting as Seton's second, Rowles issued Hawkey with a formal challenge to a duel.
 Hawkey later visited a gunsmith's shop with a shooting gallery where he briefly practised shooting.
 Later, he bought a new pair of duelling pistols from another shop, claiming to the shopkeeper he needed them for a shooting match.
 In the afternoon he returned to the shooting gallery and fired three shots with them.

 The duel took place that evening on the beach at Browndown, near Gosport.
 Seton and Rowles travelled there by a small yacht, Hawkey and his second, Royal Marine Lieutenant Charles Lawes Pym, travelled separately.
 No other people were present even though it was customary for a doctor or surgeon to be in attendance at duels; both parties were likely anxious to keep the affair secret to avoid intervention by the authorities.

 After the seconds had measured out fifteen paces, the duellists took their pistols and fired.
 Seton's shot missed; Hawkey's pistol was half-cocked and failed to fire.
 By the rules of duelling, the affair could have honourably ended then.
 However, Hawkey insisted on a second exchange of shots.
-This time Seton was struck down by a bullet which entered his lower abdomen.
+This time Seton was struck down by a bullet which hit him in the right hip.

-The wounded man was carried onto the yacht and taken the short distance to Portsmouth by sea.
+The wounded man was carried onto the yacht and a doctor was summoned.
+He was taken the short distance to Portsmouth by sea.
 He was taken to the Quebec Hotel and eventually operated on by the eminent London surgeon Robert Liston.
 The surgery appeared to go well, but signs of an infection soon became apparent and Seton's condition quickly began to deteriorate.
 He died on 2 June 1845.

 Aftermath

+An inquest began on 4 June at the Portsmouth Guildhall.
+Seton's body (described as very decayed) was present on the first day of the proceedings.
+But on the second day the Coroner gave permission for it to be buried.
+The inquest was ajourned on the 6th, and recommenced on 17 June.
+The inquest jury returned a verdict of wilful murder against Henry Hawkey and Charles Lawes Pym and a warrant was issued for the arrest of both men.